Home Greek Workshop

 Narrator for Hermes: Hermes stole some of Apollo’s cattle.
 He then invented the lyre, a musical instrument like a small harp.

-Narrator for Apollo: Apollo was angry, but he liked the lyre, and he took it in return for his cows.
+Narrator for Apollo: Apollo was angry with Hermes.
+But then he heard the lovely sound of the lyre, and he accepted it in return for his cows.
 He soon became a master on the instrument, and is now the god of music.

 Narrator for Ares: The god of war is Ares.
-He enjoys killing and in wars often helps one side against the other.
+He enjoys bloodshed, and in wars often helps one side against the other.

 Narrator for Aphrodite: The beautiful goddess of love is Aphrodite.
 She was born out of a giant shell, and had a magic belt that could make anyone fall in love with her.
 Her husband is Hephaestus.

 Narrator for Ares: Ares and Aphrodite had a love affair.
-Hephaestus was angry.
+Hephaestus was jealous.
 He made a magic net from bronze and trapped them in it.

 Narrator for Aphrodite: The gods came round to laugh at the helpless lovers.
 Hephaestus only freed them when Ares paid him some money.

-Hephaestus makes net, traps them, Ares pays him; all exit
+Hephaestus makes net, traps them.
+Gods laugh.
+Ares pays him; Hephaestus frees them

 Narrator for Artemis: The goddess of hunting and the moon is Artemis, twin sister of Apollo.

 With her silver bow and her dogs she spends her time hunting.
 She has never had children, and expects her friends to do the same.
 One of these friends, Callisto, became pregnant.
-Furious, Artemis turned her into a bear.
+Artemis was furious and turned her into a bear.
 The dogs wanted to tear Callisto to pieces.
 Zeus saved her by turning her into a constellation of stars called the Great Bear.

 Chorus: